Jardal/A10M-Slic3r-profile/README.md

 options for dual material or color prints only

 #### Extrusion width
-Use both values to fit your design or use "auto" value together with Fill gaps option checked.
+Use values to fit your design or use "auto" value together with Fill gaps option checked.
+A10M AUTO have "auto" or "default" values enabled at all.

 #### Infill
 - Infill patterns - Hilbert is for great adhesivity of bottom side.
 Other use as you want.
 - FIll angle set to 90 if you want different bridge or top layer way.
-- Fill density - use bigger values to make it strength
+- Fill density - use bigger values to make it strength, but 10% and 3 shells is enough
-- FIll gaps - worse print quality, better strength
+- FIll gaps - worse print quality, better strength, did not use it at very small or complex tiny detail objects
-- Combine Infill - for speed-up prints
+- Combine Infill - for speed-up prints, less strength if values >1
 - Infill before perimeters - use it if you need as much exact size of diameters or when infill destroy perimeters (ABS); use low infill only (10%)
-- Only infill where needed - unchecked is for strong prints, checked acts as internal support material
+- Only infill where needed - unchecked is for strong prints, checked acts as internal support material - speed-up prints, less strength (about 20% less)
 - Solid infill treshold - about 5-10 for strong vertical  sticks, 0 for selected % infill only.
-- Solid infill every - is for better strength
+- Solid infill every - is for better strength, but not as much.
+Use about 10 if you have horizontal holes for big screws.

 #### Layers
 - Use adaptive slicing - for models with many skews, Quality 75% is good for many details, 35% is good few details
 - Avoid crossing - if on, then printing quality of small details is much worse, leave it off (maybe disappear in future - future is now)
 - External perimeters First - if you want to have as much exact surfaces as possible.
+Disable it at very small pieces if you dont want to use brim.
 - Only retract when... - disable it in rare case of simple objects or if you print infill only without perimeters (aka negative vase mode), enabled for spedd-up print
+- Bottom/Top layers - these values are as minumum, did not use less.
+If you print with thin layers, increase both values.
+More layers = more strength
+- Perimeters - 2 is too low (big impact to quality, about 20% less strength), 3 is nice.
+More perimeters = more strength about 2-3% only and worse quality of details, but holes with big screws you can tight more with 4-5 and 40% infill

 #### Speed
-- bigger speed = worse detail, worse adhesivity
+- External - bigger speed = worse detail, worse strength
+- First - if you print tiny objects, use lower value (10) for better adhesivity.
+At extra large objects it prevents corner warping.

 ## Complex objects guide
 #### Print settings